Stomach Cancer in Illinois

 Find a Provider

 Stomach cancer, sometimes referred to as gastric cancer, is cancer that forms from the cells that are found in the inner layer of the stomach.
 Cancer, in general, is the growth of abnormal cells; the accumulation of these cells forms a tumor (a mass of tissue).
 Stomach cancer can occur anywhere in the stomach.
 The type of stomach cancer is dependent on where the cells originate from, such as hormone-making cells, inner lining cells, or immunological cells.
 This cancer can spread to other parts of the body — first, it spreads from the stomach to the lymph nodes, then through the lymphatic system.
 During later stages of stomach cancer, it can spread to areas such as the liver, bones, and lungs.
 If you or a loved one has been diagnosed with stomach cancer, you likely want to partner with a team of expert gastroenterologists.
-If you have stomach cancer in Chicago, IL or Peoria, IL, and Normal, IL, contact GI Alliance of Illinois to request a consultation at your nearest location.
+If you have stomach cancer in Chicago, IL or Bloomington, IL, contact GI Alliance of Illinois to request a consultation at your nearest location.

 The cause of stomach cancer is not known; however, there are certain variables that may lead to a heightened risk.
 These include: